Gyana1906/SharafDG_AutomationFramework_Assignment/README.md

-Set up:
+Selenium  Automation Framework Set up for Sharf DG Web App:
-1.Java version - "21.0.2"
+1.Pre- requisite :Java version - "21.0.2"
 2.Framework design pattern :Page Object model
-3.Main Folder :
+3.Create Project and in Main Folder :
 •	AbsractClass(all reusable methods for Page Object Class)
 •	ExtentReportNG (for reporting)
-•	PageObject Classes (For all the Test cases action methods and locators are present) 4.Test Folder :
+•	PageObject Classes (For all the Test cases action methods and locators are present) Test Folder :
 •	Test cases , Listeners & Base Test
 5.Pom.xml (All  dependencies required for the project like :TestNg,Selenium, WebdriverManager,ExtentReports) 6.Prop.properties file for configuration.
 7.Create TestNG.xml for test suites execution
-8.Listners class for implementing ITestListener Interface, to attach screenshots & pass & failure logs
+8.Listners class for implementing ITestListener Interface, to attach screenshots ,logs for test pass & test fail

 Test case design: